-Many extractors believe that the only time that an extract needs to be measured is when the product is shipped or maybe not even at all.
+Many extractors believe the only time an extract needs to be measured is when the product is shipped or maybe not even at all.
 A more refined approach includes measuring pesticides, potency, concentration, and identity before the trim is purchased.

 This is accomplished with modern-day techniques using high-performance liquid chromatography-ultraviolet (HPLC-UV), mass spectrometry (MS), and gas chromatography-mass spectrometry (GC-MS).
 The finger method is a good first approximation, but it can lead to erroneous results, even with an experienced buyer.

 For example, some cultivars have a much higher resin content than others.
 And it is known that cannabinoid content varies with variety.
 Thus, you could be purchasing a high wax content material that would “finger test” well but have very low cannabinoid content.

 How to Extract Cannabinoid Oil From Fresh Trim

 There are several different methods you can use to extract hash oil from cannabis trim.
 Each method varies in its simplicity, scalability, and purity of output.
 Some of the most common extraction methods include: